 Development through play

-Free play is an important part of our everyday life and crucial to the children´s holistic development.
+Free play is an important part of our everyday life and crucial to the children's holistic development.
 During this time, the children can develop freely and independently, choose their playmates and games autonomously, or withdraw if they wish.
-Children explore and test their capabilities while dealing with others, while engaging in self-selected activities and importantly, learn from things that do not succeed.
+Children explore and test their capabilities while dealing with others, while engaging in self-selected activities; another important aspect of their development is that they are encouraged to develop new strategies of their own and learn to adjust if they do not succeed straight away in an endeavour.

 Activities in the garden form an equally important and integral part of our day.
 We play outdoors in all weathers and children keep waterproof clothing at the setting.
 In addition to physical development, movement promotes spiritual, emotional and social development.
 Children learn about their bodies and train their perception, coordination and motor skills.
 Exercise and movement give children self-assurance and self-confidence.